“The cost of veterinary care is at an all-time high resulting in decreased visits and loss of ancillary income to the veterinary practice.”

 Now that we understand the psychology behind it all, there are 6 concepts behind building a successful program to strategically drive behavior in the veterinary practice.

-Make is universal.
-This is the Achilles heel of the Wellness Plan…they only serve the well.
-The ideal loyalty program will engage most, if not all of your clients whether they own a 16 year old hyperthyroid cat or a 6 month old Golden Retriever.
+- This is the Achilles heel of the Wellness Plan…they only serve the well.
+The ideal loyalty program will engage most, if not all of your clients whether they own a 16-year-old hyperthyroid cat or a 6-month-old Golden Retriever.

-Gamify it.
-If the client is required to participate or take action in some way, they will have a stronger feeling they earned it reinforcing the behavior.
-Remember free is a four letter word and typically if something is perceived as free, it is assumed to have less value so by creating a feeling that the reward is earned, we will preserve the value of the service.
+- If the client is required to participate or take action in some way, they will have a stronger feeling they earned it reinforcing the behavior.
+Remember free is a four-letter word and typically if something is perceived as free, it is assumed to have less value so by creating a feeling that the reward is earned, we will preserve the value of the service.

 In the Vet2Pet app, we embed a virtual stamp card in the privately-labeled veterinary practice app that engages both the “O-Factor” and the “FOMO Effect”.
 The result is that clients spend more, visit more and experience increased happiness at the veterinary practice.
 Shortly after implementing this program at my hospital, I walked up to the front desk and one of our clients, who had just finished a visit with my associate, yelled across the lobby “Hey Dr. Stacee!
 I’m so excited!
 I just got 8 stamps on my loyalty card!”